yanlongastro/IMBH-runaway-mergers/README.md

-# Code for studying the seed black hole formation from run-away growth of star clusters
+# Seed BH from run-away growth of star clusters